 - Water the garden and indoor plants.

 - Feed pets.

-- Help hang out clothes and fold washing.
+- Help with hanging out clothes and folding washing.

 - Help with choosing meals and shopping.

 - Help with meal preparation and serving, under supervision.